MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-about-mobile-development-with-xamarin.md

 *10-20 minutes*

-1. [Mobile Apps in Visual Studio with Xamarin](https://www.visualstudio.com/explore/xamarin-vs) (visualstudio.com) provides a very short rundown of the primary characteristics of Xamarin.
+1. [Mobile Apps in Visual Studio with Xamarin](https://www.visualstudio.com/explore/xamarin-vs) (visualstudio.com) provides a short rundown of the primary characteristics of Xamarin.

 2. [Building Cross-Platform Mobile Apps using C# and Visual Studio](https://channel9.msdn.com/Events/Visual-Studio/Visual-Studio-2015-Final-Release-Event/Building-cross-platform-mobile-apps-using-C-and-Visual-Studio-2015) (Channel9, 15m16s) with Xamarin evangelist, James Montemagno.
 The first three minutes are a Xamarin overview, followed by code demonstrations.